 As described in detail under the headings "Compensation Discussion and Analysis" and "Executive Compensation," we have adopted an executive compensation philosophy designed to deliver competitive total compensation to our executive officers upon the achievement of financial and strategic performance objectives.
-In order to implement that philosophy, the Compensation Committee has established a disciplined process for adopting executive compensation programs and individual executive officer pay actions that includes the analysis of competitive market data, a review of each executive officer's role, performance assessments and consultation with the Compensation Committee's independent compensation consultant.
-Please read the "Compensation Discussion and Analysis" and "Executive Compensation" sections for additional details about our executive compensation programs, including information about the fiscal 2017 compensation of our named executive officers.
+In order to implement that philosophy, the Compensation Committee has established a disciplined process for adopting executive compensation programs and individual executive officer pay actions that includes the analysis of competitive market data, a review of each executive officer's role, performance assessments, and consultation with the Compensation Committee's independent compensation consultant.
+Please read the "Compensation Discussion and Analysis" and "Executive Compensation" sections for additional details about our executive compensation programs, including information about the fiscal 2018 compensation of our named executive officers.

-2017 Compensation Features.
-Our compensation programs are intended to align our executive officers' interests with those of our stockholders by rewarding performance that meets or exceeds the goals that the Compensation Committee establishes with the objective of increasing stockholder value.
-The Compensation Committee annually reviews the compensation programs for our named executive officers to ensure they achieve the desired goals of aligning our executive compensation structure with our stockholders' interests and current market practices.
-Among the program features incorporated by the Compensation Committee in fiscal 2017 to implement the executive compensation philosophy stated above are the following:
+2018 Compensation Features.
+Our compensation programs are intended to attract, retain and reward executive officers who contribute to SunPower's success and to align with the Company's short-term and long-term performance.
+The Compensation Committee annually reviews the compensation programs for our named executive officers to ensure they achieve the desired goals.
+In fiscal 2018, among the program features incorporated by the Compensation Committee to implement the executive compensation philosophy stated above are the following:

-- Non-GAAP revenue, adjusted EBITDA, and cash and cash equivalents metrics and corresponding performance targets, along with corporate milestone performance targets and individual modifiers assigned based on individual performance, determined the actual payouts under our performance-based cash bonus programs (specifically, the 2017 Corporate Annual Bonus Program and the Executive Semi-Annual Incentive Bonus Plan) for our named executive officers. - Long-term incentives in the form of time- and performance-based restricted stock units comprised a large portion of each named executive officer's compensation and are linked to the long-term performance of our stock.
-Restricted stock units generally vest over four years, and performance-based restricted stock units are earned only after the achievement of corporate performance targets and also generally vest over a four-year period. - Earning performance-based restricted stock units depends on the achievement of performance targets corresponding to our non-GAAP revenue, adjusted EBITDA, and cash and cash equivalents metrics, as well as other individualized metrics (in the case of certain of our executive officers). - Individual performance was also measured for each half of the fiscal year based on each named executive officer's achievement of his or her personal Key Results, which support our corporate, strategic, and operational milestones, as well as other individual performance factors, as evaluated by our Chief Executive Officer (or, in the case of our Chief Executive Officer, by the Board) in connection with the assignment of an individual modifier to each named executive officer. - Our change of control severance agreements do not entitle our named executive officers to payment without termination of employment following a change of control (a "double trigger").
+- Actual payouts under our performance-based cash bonus programs (specifically, the 2018 Corporate Annual Bonus Program and the Executive Semi-Annual Incentive Bonus Plan) for our named executive officers were determined based on performance against a number of objectives: Non-GAAP revenue, adjusted EBITDA, and cash and cash equivalents metrics2 and corresponding performance targets, along with corporate milestone performance targets, a safety modifier based on company safety performance, and individual modifiers assigned based on individual performance. - Long-term incentives in the form of time- and performance-based restricted stock units comprised a large portion of each named executive officer's compensation and are linked to the long-term performance of our stock.
+Restricted stock units generally vest over four years, and performance-based restricted stock units are earned only after the achievement of corporate performance targets and also generally vest over a four-year period. - Earning performance-based restricted stock units depends on the achievement of performance targets corresponding to our non-GAAP revenue, adjusted EBITDA, adjusted cash and cash equivalents, and operating expense and cost of goods sold overhead reduction metrics, as well as other individualized metrics (in the case of certain of our executive officers). - Individual performance was also measured for each half of the fiscal year based on each named executive officer's achievement of his or her personal Key Results, which support our corporate, strategic, and operational milestones, as well as other individual performance factors, as evaluated by our chief executive officer (or, in the case of our chief executive officer, by the Board) in connection with the assignment of an individual modifier to each named executive officer. - Our change of control severance agreements do not entitle our named executive officers to payment without termination of employment following a change of control (a "double trigger").